Table of Contents[Hide][Show]

 Use it full strength, scooped straight from the jar with a clean spoon.
 Store it in a cool, dark pantry.
 Do not refrigerate.

-When needed, rub on the skin directly or take internally.
+When needed, take internally or rub on the skin directly such as with a manuka facial mask.
 Consuming it every few hours is best when utilizing it as a natural antibiotic.
 Continue with this regimen for at least a day or two after symptoms fully subside.

 If the taste proves too potent, dissolve a teaspoon in a few ounces of warm (not hot!) water or herbal tea first.
 Only warm liquid or foods are best to protect all the beneficial compounds, not just MGO.